 Exploration and evaluation assets are assessed for impairment when facts and circumstances suggest that the carrying amount exceeds the recoverable amount.
 Exploration and evaluation assets are also assessed for impairment upon their reclassification to property and equipment.
-The impairment of exploration and evaluation assets, cost of undeveloped lands that expire and any eventual reversal thereof, is recognized in the statement of income.
+The impairment of exploration and evaluation assets and any eventual reversal thereof is recognized in the statement of income.